Skip to main content

 This is another exciting period, as during these six months the hair is going to grow and grow, becoming thicker and stronger with each passing month.

-After 12 months, you are advised to arrange a review of implant area and the overall result of the procedure, although end results can take up to 18 months to fully show.
-Throughout the year it is possible to request a review so get in touch as and when you need to.
+After 12 months, you are advised to arrange a review of the implant area and the overall result of the procedure, although end results can take up to 18 months to fully show.
+Throughout the year, it is possible to request a review, so get in touch as and when you need to.

 12 – 18 months after hair transplant